29 Early Retirement Tips, Strategies, Tricks, & Hacks

 21. Don’t Assume that an Early Retirement Means Starting Social Security Early

 Many people think that starting Social Security as early as possible is a good way to achieve an early retirement.

 However, while you get a boost in income when you start Social Security, the earlier you start, the lower your monthly benefit amount will be (for life).

 The lower benefit amount usually means that you will earn less money over your lifetime if you start early rather than waiting.

-28. Earned an Income Bump?
-Increase Your Savings Rate!
+22. Earned an Income Bump?
+Increase Your Savings Rate (Not Your Spending)!